Deploying SCONE LAS

 Determining the Platform IDs

-SCONE policies can limit the execution of an services to certain platforms, i.e., to certain computers.
-For example, you might need to ensure that your data can only be processed in a certain datacenter.
-Each platform is identified by a unique public key: This is the public key of its local attestation service.
+SCONE policies can limit the execution of services to specific platforms, i.e., to specific computers.
+For example, you might need to ensure that your data can only be processed in a particular data center.
+A unique public key identifies each platform: This is the public key of its local attestation service.

 When a las